Levi202309/NTIRE-2025-Burst/README.md

 ## Dataset
 The training, validation, and test datasets are constructed using the same method.
 Training and validation datasets can be downloaded via an external link in the competition homepage.
 Test dataset will be provided later.
-All images have the same size, 2000(H) x 3000(W).
+All images have the same size, 768(H) x 1536(W).

 The specific configuration of datasets is as follows:
-* **Training** : Consists of 200 scenes, where each scene contains 9 RAW input frames and one GT RGB image.
+* **Training** : Consists of 300 scenes, where each scene contains 9 RAW input frames and one GT RGB image.
 * **Validation** : Consists of 20 scenes, and GT images are hidden from participants, but PSNR and SSIM results are evaluated and will be announced on the leaderboard.
 * **Test** : Consists of 20 scenes, and both GT images and evaluation results are hidden from participants during the competition.
-The final ranking will be based on the
+The final ranking will be based only on the
   PSNR results of the test set.

 The downloaded training dataset contains 200 scenes, where each scene consists of nine input RAW frames ("Scene-xxx-in-0.tif" through "Scene-xxx-in-8.tif") and one ground